alvinveroy/CodeCompass/README.md

 ## Usage

 With CodeCompass set up, use natural language prompts in Cursor or other AI tools to vibe code—interact with your codebase intuitively.
 The Agentic RAG feature, powered by Qdrant and Ollama/DeepSeek, ensures your AI understands your code’s context for precise results.
 Here are some examples:
+Your primary interaction will be through a natural language query, which invokes the powerful `agent_query` tool.
+This tool then orchestrates various internal capabilities to understand and respond to your request.
+Here are some examples of how you might prompt the system:
 - “Hey CodeCompass, find any unused functions in my codebase.”
 - “Can CodeCompass suggest modern JavaScript updates for this old module?”
 - “Show me how my repo’s architecture fits together, CodeCompass.”